nightslade5922/GroundUpLearn/README.md

 An offline learning dashboard built with Java Swing and FlatLaf.

-I made this at 17 to strengthen my Java skills and use it as a project in my university applications.
-WORK IN PROGRESS
+I'm 17 and currently building this as part of my university applications.
+It's a personal project to help me learn Java by doing something practical.
+The idea is to create a clean, distraction-free app where students can study, read, and reflect offline.

-## Features
+## Features (so far)
-- 📘 Home screen with emoji buttons (Study, Focus, Journal, etc.)
+- 📘 Home screen with sections like Study, Focus, Journal, etc.
-- 🧭 Sidebar with logo and settings
+- 🧭 Sidebar with logo and settings button
 - 🎨 FlatLaf-based modern UI
-- 🔄 Simple screen navigation
+- 🔄 CardLayout screen switching

+## In Progress
-- 📚 Preparing to support offline PDF viewing
+- 📚 PDF reading support
+- ⚙️ Settings panel
+- 🗂 Subject structure and file loading
+- ✏️ UI polish and animations

 ## Tech
 - Java 21